Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

-Two Weeks in Vietnam
+How to Spend 2 Weeks in Vietnam

 While most travelers I met along the way seemed to be beginning in the north of Vietnam and making their way south, I preferred to do the opposite.
 You see, Vietnam only seems to get better the further north you travel.
-Leaving behind the dusty, dirty, and overcrowded city of Ho Chi Minh and arriving to lantern filled towns, bays filled with aqua water and limestone cliffs, greenery and cooler weather.
+Leaving behind the dusty, dirty, and overcrowded city of Ho Chi Minh and arriving in lantern filled towns, bays filled with aqua water and limestone cliffs, greenery, and cooler weather.
 You’ll be awe struck by the beauty that you’ll find in Northern Vietnam and exactly why I prefer to end there.

-Ho Chi Minh City – Two Days
+Ho Chi Minh City – 2 Days

-Stay: The Place – A no frills, cheap hotel boasting big rooms in the heart of Ho Chi Minh
+Stay: The Place – A no-frills, cheap hotel boasting big rooms in the heart of Ho Chi Minh

-I arrived to Ho Chi Minh and was greeted in an unexpected way.
+I arrived in Ho Chi Minh and was greeted in an unexpected way.
 Crowds of people standing outside of the airport, yelling, hugging, whistling.
 If this was what all of Vietnam was going to be like, I knew I would hate it.
 The crowds, smog, and dirt.
 Motorbikes whizzing by at a speed so fast you can barely cross the street.
 I hired a taxi driver from the kiosk at the airport (you don’t waive down your own) and set off to what would be a wild few days in Vietnam’s largest city.

 Highlights of Ho Chi Minh City

-Tour the War Remnants Museum – Prepare for a cry as you tour museum that takes you back in time during the Vietnam War.
+Tour the War Remnants Museum – Prepare for a cry as you tour a museum that takes you back in time during the Vietnam War.
 Open seven days/week from 0730-1800.

 Day trip to Cu Chi Tunnels or the Can Gio Island